 Step 2: 3D Modeling the Pieces

 I have chosen not to turn over the files for this one for two reasons.
-1. I have a goal in the coming year to start selling the 3D files I make on some platform like etsy because I took the "Starting a hand-made Business" class right here on Instructables and I want to see what kind of attention my work might get on a platform like that.
-2. The 3D files for this one are so easy that you could finish all of the pieces in probably an hour or less.
+1. I have a goal in the coming year to start selling the 3D files I make on some platform like etsy because I took the "Starting a hand-made Business" class right here on Instructables and I want to see what kind of attention my work might get on a platform like that. ( Sit tight - The files should be up for sale very soon) 2.
+The 3D files for this one are so easy that you could finish all of the pieces in probably an hour or less.
 I used a screen shot from the episode as reference for these pieces.

 First you will want to do the escalators which is about the easiest thing to model on Fusion 360.
 I drew a couple straight lines and a cylinder for the rail - done.